A massive solar explosion captured by a solar-powered spacecraft

 SOHO

 Launched in 1995, the Solar & Heliospheric Observatory (SOHO) is a collaboration between the European Space Agency and NASA.
-SOHO’s primary mission is to help astronomers answer fundamental questions about the Sun’s solar interior, solar wind, and outer solar atmosphere.
+SOHO’s primary mission is to help astronomers answer fundamental questions regarding the Sun’s solar interior, solar wind, and outer solar atmosphere.

 ” data-gt-translate-attributes=”[{“attribute=””>سوهو[{“attribute=””>سوهو It can provide complementary views to greater distances.